-This course will introduce students to theory and methods of behavioral observation, description and analysis.
+This course will introduce students to theory and methods of behavioral observation, description, and analysis.
 Students will use a variety of techniques derived from social and behavioral psychology and anthropology to develop useful, powerful approaches to solving modern design and business problems.
 Readings and theory are integrated with observational fieldwork exercises to provide rich learning experiences both in and outside of the classroom.

 - Gain hands-on experience building fieldwork skills using a variety of tools and planning and executing a variety of field research activities.

-Students of Observing Users will demonstrate new skills for planning and executing a variety of field research activities ranging from behavioral observation to interviewing.
+Students of Observing Users will demonstrate new skills for planning and executing field research activities ranging from behavioral observation to interviewing.
 They will be able to understand the outcomes of other people’s research and the kinds of implications that can be drawn from different approaches to user and design research.